algae-elbaum/birthday_wishes_drchrono/README.md

  one off things, so it's not a problem to ignore it and avoid making committing changes to settings.py more complex.)

+To run this in a local dev environment, you should add the appropriate entry to ALLOWED_HOSTS and set the values in birthday_wishes_app/globs.py to the values you want.
+(Currently that file holds the client secret of this app.
+Again, this would be a BAD_THING<sup>tm</sup> if this weren't a one off project, in which case I would be more cautious.
+So too for the SECRET_KEY in settings.py).
+You should set DEBUG to True if you want the css to work.

 To start the dev server:
 `python manage.py runserver`